ucb-152/lab6/README.md

 If you are not passing the tests, make sure to read the documentation carefully for the limits and restrictions on various NKI APIs.

-You may also wish to print your tensor values within the NKI kernel.
+You may also wish to print your intermediate tensor values within the NKI kernel.
 While this is not possible when running the kernel on Tranium, the `tester.py` script uses the `nki.simulate_kernel` feature, which enables device printing with [nl.device_print](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/api/generated/nki.language.device_print.html).
 Thus, you can put nl.device_print statements in your kernel if you are testing via the `tester.py` script.

 ### Step 4: Program the nki_bias_add_act kernel